New Orleans Wedding Budget

 - Reception Band, Groovy 7 – $5,000 (Three hours of playing time, one hour of standby)

-Having (and paying for) a band wasn’t in my initial wedding plan, but due to insistent family members and offers to pay for it, that was what we did.
+Having (and paying for) a band wasn’t in our initial wedding budget, but due to insistent family members and offers to pay for it, that was what we did.
 Since I didn’t put up that money, I can’t exactly answer the question of whether it was worth it—but from my point of view I would say absolutely!
 For a lot of events I’ve been to, the crowd is the real deciding factor between a rocking party and an empty dance floor, not the entertainment.
 But I definitely think that Groovy 7 brought our reception to another level that a DJ just wouldn’t have accomplished.

 As for the ceremony musicians, the organist and singer are pretty much a requirement for the mass, and adding on the trumpeter was one of the best ideas we had.
 It was just a few weeks ago that I had someone say how cool that was at the ceremony, so well worth it in my opinion.